nNoidea/fa2025mockups/README.md

     ```bash
     npm run dev
     ```
-2. Open your browser and navigate to the URL shown in the terminal (usually `http://localhost:5173`).
+2. Open your browser and navigate to the URL shown in the terminal.

 ### Accounts